giovannipozzobon/rp2350pc_job/modules/input/documents/input.md

 ## Further Modules

+None planned.

 ## Usage Notes

+INPUpdate() needs to be called at regular intervals.
+This implements the keyboard repeat.

 ## Revision

-Written by Paul Robson, last revised 2 July 2025.
+Written by Paul Robson, last revised 3 July 2025.